 You may also be seduced by these other options near Purling Brook Falls:

 - Purling Brook Falls Gwongorella* – a cozy glamping tent at a walking distance from the tracks

 - Springbrook Mountain Chalets* with a spa bath or a hot tub

 Where are Purling Brook Falls?

-Purling Brook Falls are in Springbrook National Park, about 1.5hrs by car from Brisbane and 45 minutes from Surfers Paradise on the Gold Coast.
+Purling Brook Falls is in Springbrook National Park in Queensland, about 1.5hrs by car from Brisbane and 45 minutes from Surfers Paradise on the Gold Coast.
 There is a car park at the start of the walk that has recently been upgraded, but it’s often very busy.